 - Not stand and shiver for 30 minutes whilst squealing toddlers think it’s fun to splash the old woman, (with the baggy arse), teetering on the edge of the pool.

 Of course, before I know it, or am able to stop it, the words “of course I am,” come spewing from my ‘oh so punctual mouth.’
-Deciding against changing in front of Grandson, (as let’s face it, the sight of the arse covered up is bad enough, we wouldn’t want to scar him for life with the unedited version!), I put my cozzy on under my clothes.
-In the changing room we squeezed together to get him ready.
+Deciding against changing in front of Grandson, we wouldn’t want to scar him for life, I put my cozzy on under my clothes.
 I did think about wearing a hat ( swimming, not a rather jauntily worn bonnet) but as my friend once remarked, “I’m an ugly bird without my hair,” so decided against it.